meliorence/react-native-snap-carousel/ISSUE_TEMPLATE.md

 <!--
-  COPY/PASTE THIS TEMPLATE IN YOUR ISSUE MESSAGE AND MODIFY IT ACCORDINGLY -->
+  MAKE SURE TO READ AND FOLLOW THIS TEMPLATE CLOSELY OR YOUR ISSUE WILL BE CLOSED WITHOUT NOTICE -->

 ### Is this a bug report or a feature request?